 In the U.S., around 82 percent of all substance abuse treatment facilities offer outpatient treatment and 20 percent offer long-term residential treatment.
-An estimated 27 percent of facilities have programs specifically tailored for adolescents, 17 percent have special programs for veterans and another 17 percent offer programs for LGBT clients.
-There were over 1.3 million clients at substance abuse treatment facilities in the U.S. in 2015, over 600,000 of whom had diagnosed co-occurring mental and substance abuse disorders.
+An estimated 27 percent of facilities have programs specifically tailored for adolescents, 18 percent have special programs for veterans and another 18 percent offer programs for LGBT clients.
+There were over 1.2 million clients at substance abuse treatment facilities in the U.S. in 2016, a large portion of whom had diagnosed co-occurring mental and substance abuse disorders.

 Substance abuse treatment has become a business in the United States, with organizations operating multiple facilities in numerous states.
 American Addiction Centers, one of the largest treatment organizations in the U.S., reported revenue of almost 318 million dollars in 2017, a substantial increase from the 212 million dollars reported in 2015.
 In addition, the Hazelden Betty Ford Foundation served a total of 19,304 patients in 2016, compared to 12,366 in 2011.